ABOUT

 betsy about

 A leading mixed-genre writer, teacher, and manuscript mentor/editor in Canada, her collection of essays on writing, Breathing the Page—Reading the Act of Writing, became a bestseller in 2010.
-A second edition, with new material, will be released in 2023.
-Warland’s most enduring book, Bloodroot—Tracing the Untelling of Motherloss (2000), was released in a second edition in 2021, with a foreword by Susan Olding, and a long essay reflecting on the book twenty years later by
+A second edition, with ten new essays, was published in November, 2023.
+Also in its second edition, Warland’s most enduring book, Bloodroot—Tracing the Untelling of Motherloss (2000), was released in a second edition in 2021 with a foreword by Susan Olding, and a long essay reflecting on the book twenty years later by Warland.

-In 2020, Adrienne Drobnies wrote in her review of Lost Lagoon/lost in thought (a collection of 55 prose poems and essays) for The Ormsby Review: “This is Betsy’s 13th book and her command of art and of language is that of a virtuoso.”
+In 2020, Adrienne Drobnies wrote in the Ormsby Review, that Lost Lagoon/lost in thought (a collection of 55 prose poems and essay), deftly encapsulated Warland’s narrative approach: “This is Betsy’s 13th book and her command of art and of language is that of a virtuoso.”

 Warland’s contribution to the arts was recognized in 2016 when she received the Mayor’s Arts Award for Literary Arts in Vancouver.